(Disclosure: Some of the links below may be affiliate links)

 We can see if Swiss Stocks can hold for ten years with different withdrawal rates.

 As expected, with a ten years time frame, it is almost impossible to fail.
 Nearly every portfolio will sustain this.

 But it is interesting to note that with a 5% withdrawal rate, it is already possible to fail.
 It is unexpected.
-Over ten years, a 5% withdrawal should withdraw a bit more than half of the value.
-It means there are periods where a Swiss portfolio would not even sustain ten years of retirement.
+Over ten years, a 5% withdrawal should withdraw more than half of the value.
+It means there are periods when a Swiss portfolio would not even sustain ten years of retirement.
 It is not the case with U.S. Stocks.

 Retirement of 20 Years

 This time, the results were not nearly as good as I expected.
-A 4% withdrawal rate only gives you 82% chances of success for 20 years!
-If you want more than a 90% chance of success, you will have to use a 3.5% withdrawal rate.
+A 4% withdrawal rate only gives you 82% chance of success for 20 years!
+If you want more than a 90% chance of success, you must use a 3.5% withdrawal rate.

 Retirement of 30 Years

 So far, this is worse than I expected.
-But let’s see what happens with 30 years.
+But here is what happens with 30 years.

 Sustaining a 30 years retirement with Swiss stocks is difficult.
 A 3% withdrawal rate would only give you an 80% chance of success.
 With the standard 4% rule, you will already be lower than 60%.
 You have just a little more chance of success than flipping a coin.